Gold declines in Baghdad, stabilizes in Erbil - Shafaq News

 Gold declines in Baghdad, stabilizes in Erbil

-Shafaq News/ On Sunday, the prices of foreign and Iraqi gold declined in the local markets of Baghdad, while remaining stable in Erbil.
+Shafaq News/ On Monday, foreign and Iraqi gold prices dropped in the local markets of Baghdad, while remaining stable in Erbil.

 In Erbil, the price for 24-carat gold stood at 650,000 IQD per mithqal, 21-carat gold at 570,000 IQD, and 18-carat gold at 488,000 IQD.